-How do I choose an Emergency Med Kit and Supplies?
+How do I choose an Emergency First Aid Kit and Supplies?

 There five factors that influence what kind of first aid items you will have in your first aid kits:

-- Time – Time is life in a medical emergency situation.
+- Time – Time is life in a medical emergency.
 If you don't expect a paramedic to show up for an hour – your kit is going to look a lot different than a 15 minute bag.
-If you are planning on holding out 24 to 72 hours in an emergency, the kit needs far more supplies, and the kit needs even more items if you need to survive a hurricane or extended disaster or you are out in the middle of nowhere waiting on extraction.
+If you are planning on holding out 24 to 72 hours in an emergency, the kit needs even more supplies.
+The kit gets huge if you need to survive a hurricane or extended disaster or you are out in the middle of nowhere waiting on extraction.

 - Usage – Some people want a full surgery kit, others want enough to keep someone alive until help arrives.
 Do you have dangerous, snakes, ticks or spiders?
 Are you preparing supplies to be a midwife?
 Will you have trauma gear for a gunshot wound or sucking chest wound?
 Or gear for burns?
 Are you including dental supplies?
 Glasses repairs?
 What event(s) are you preparing for?